-WOR 603 Music in the Worship of the 21st Century Church - Credit 3 hours This course will explore the history of music in the worship of the Church, focusing on the role and power of choral, instrumental, and congregational song.
-Specific issues to be addressed include worship planning and preparation, choral composition, copyrights and publishing, and creativity in liturgical music.
+WOR 2603 Music in the Worship of the 21st Century Church - Credit 3 hours worship planning and preparation, choral composition, copyrights and publishing, and creativity in liturgical music.
 Also to be examined are various worship models (traditional, contemporary, and blended) and the music appropriate for each model.